vikingJason/5eVaultMain/content/2. DM Tools/Rules/Resting & Travelling/Overland Movement.md

 #### **Forced March.**
 The Travel Pace table assumes that characters travel for 8 hours in day.
-They can push on beyond that limit, at the risk of [[Exhaustion]].
+They can push on beyond that limit, at the risk of [[content/2.
+DM Tools/Rules/Conditions/Exhaustion]].

 For each additional hour of travel beyond 8 hours, the characters cover the distance shown in the Hour column for their pace, and each character must make a [[Constitution]] saving throw at the end of the hour.

 The DC is 10 + 1 for each hour past 8 hours.
-On a failed saving throw, a character suffers one level of [[Exhaustion]].
+On a failed saving throw, a character suffers one level of [[content/2.
+DM Tools/Rules/Conditions/Exhaustion]].

 #### **Mounts and Vehicles.**
 For short spans of time (up to an hour), many animals move much faster than humanoids.
 A mounted character can ride at a gallop for about an hour, covering twice the usual distance for a fast pace.
 If fresh mounts are available every 8 to 10 miles, characters can cover larger distances at this pace, but this is very rare except in densely populated areas.